+353-1-416-8900REST OF WORLD

 GEOGRAPHICAL ANALYSIS

-• The Africa data center market is poised for significant growth, driven by technology advancements, increased digitalization, and strategic government initiatives.
+• Several countries in the African data center market are experiencing significant growth, driven by a combination of technology advancements, increased digitalization, and government support.

 • Nigeria is emerging as one of Africa’s fastest-growing markets after South Africa, with increasing demand for data centers expected in the upcoming years.
-Government initiatives and the country's strategic location are fueling this growth.
+Nigeria has strong connectivity as it consists of around seven cables connecting the country to other African nations and one upcoming cable is currently being deployed.

-• Egypt's data center industry is emerging as a key player in the Africa data center market, driven by its proximity to Europe, advancing digitalization, development of industrial land, and enhanced fiber connectivity, among other factors.
+• The data center market in Egypt is emerging as one of the key players in the Africa data center market, driven by its close proximity to Europe, advancing digitalization, availability of industrial land and affordable land and electricity prices, and enhanced fiber connectivity.

-• Other country markets, including Morocco, Ghana, Algeria, Cameroon, Angola, Uganda, Namibia, Zambia, Senegal, Rwanda, Mozambique, and Botswana, are also promising.
-Morocco currently leads with the most substantial data center facilities.
-Still, demand is expected to surge across these nations, driving significant regional data center capacity growth in the upcoming years.
+• Other country markets, including Ethiopia, Morocco, Ghana, Algeria, Cameroon, Angola, Uganda, Namibia, Zambia, Senegal, Rwanda, Mozambique, Botswana, and others are also witnessing significant data center investments.
+The demand is expected to surge across these nations, driving significant growth in regional data center capacity in the upcoming years.

 Segmentation by Geography